-Here are the 11 best waterfalls you’ll find in Finger Lakes:
+Here are the 13 best waterfalls in Finger Lakes (used to be 11):

 - Hector Falls.

 - Triphammer Falls.

 - Glenora Falls.